unimi-dse/1daee6da/README.md

 > require(titanicanalysis)
 ```

 You can either choose to run the function named main_func which will run the various functions of the package in the right order, or to play around with the functions by yourself by calling them individually.
-Note that if you choose the latter, you first need to run the import_data function, as the rest of the functions depend on that.

 ```
 Run the main function by typing: